cloudera/hue/docs/sdk/sdk.md

 To customize your application, we need to extend the CCS.JBrowser class to create our own custom implementation.
 When you provision your application, we will already have an extension defined for you.

 Inside your application you'll find a JavaScript directory already provisioned for you in */static/js/*.
 In that directory you'll find a file called *package.yml*.
 This file is a manifest of the contents of your application's JavaScript.
 By default it points to a single JavaScript source file in Source/YourAppName.js.
-If you add more JavaScript source files, be sure to update the package.yml file so that Desktop can properly load your JavaScript.
+If you add more JavaScript source files, be sure to update the package.yml file so that HUE can properly load your JavaScript.
 Whenever you change the JavaScript dependencies for your application, you need to restart the Django server unless you have the `DESKTOP_DEPENDER_DEBUG` environment variable set to have it run in "live" mode (see note below on Debugging Tips and Tricks).

 #### Declaring Dependencies

 Any JavaScript you write will either be a dependency of another JavaScript file or depend on another JavaScript file (often both).
-Hue calculates JS dependencies on the fly using a combination of [YAML](http://www.yaml.org/) manifest files and YAML headers in our JavaScript files.
+HUE calculates JS dependencies on the fly using a combination of [YAML](http://www.yaml.org/) manifest files and YAML headers in our JavaScript files.
 Briefly, here's what they look like.

 The YAML manifest file lists the names of all the files in a package, the package's name, and some metadata. here's a sample:

 	copyright: 2010
-	description: Shared components for Hue
+	description: Shared components for HUE
 	name: ccs-shared
 	sources: [Source/Path/To/A/JS/File.js, Source/Path/To/Another/JS/File.js, etc]
 	version: 0.4.0